 Here are five key design concepts to keep in mind:

 Add texture to your text.
-A writer’s final draft will usually show up to the designer as a dense body of left-aligned, block-formatted text.
-At this point, some companies just slap a logo in the footer, add a cover page and publish.
+A writer’s last draft usually shows up to the designer as a dense body of left-aligned, block-formatted text.
+Some companies just slap a logo in the footer, add a cover page and publish.

-But after that, they’ll have some momentum…and you’ll have them hooked.
+But after that, they’ll have some momentum…and you have them hooked.